NullTale/UnityEventBus/README.md

 using UnityEngine;
 using UnityEventBus;

-// unit is EventBus this receives events and propagate them to subscribers public class Unit : EventBusBase
+// unit derived from the EventBus class, he is receives events and propagate them to subscribers public class Unit : EventBusBase
 {
     private void Start()